FeelsDEX/feels/docs/204_pool_oracle.md

 - **Minimum Duration**: The `get_twap_tick` function enforces a `MIN_TWAP_DURATION` (currently 60 seconds).
 This prevents queries over extremely short and easily manipulated time windows, ensuring that any calculated TWAP is based on a meaningful period of trading activity.
 - **Timestamp Dependency**: While the oracle relies on block timestamps, which can have minor variance, the time-weighting mechanism averages out small fluctuations.
 Significant timestamp manipulation is difficult for validators to perform without being slashed.

+## 6. Parameters & Staleness

+- MIN_TWAP_DURATION: 60 seconds (minimum averaging window)
+- observation_cardinality: 12 (ring buffer size)
+- staleness_threshold_slots: 150 slots (max slots since last observation before degrade; tune via governance)

+Behavior on staleness:
+- If stale, GTWAP-dependent features (rebates, equilibrium bias) are disabled; the equilibrium anchor should fall back to `max(current_tick, pool_floor.get_safe_ask_tick())`.
+Fee impact still uses realized ticks moved.
+- Emit Degraded(GTWAP) via SafetyController.

-## 6. Integration within the System
+## 7. Integration within the System

 The GTWAP is a foundational pool component used by other systems within a pool (dynamic fees, JIT, floor).

-### 6.1.
+### 7.1.
 Relationship to Protocol Oracle

 The pool GTWAP oracle is separate from the protocol‑level reserve rate oracle.
 The protocol oracle provides a conservative FeelsSOL↔JitoSOL exchange rate used for global solvency checks and treasury accounting.
 Consumers should fetch GTWAP from `pool::Oracle` and the reserve rate from `protocol::Oracle` as needed; do not conflate the two.

 ### 6.2.
 Consumers of GTWAP

-- **Dynamic Fee Model**: The dynamic fee calculation uses the GTWAP as the "equilibrium" price.
-Trades moving the price away from the GTWAP pay a surcharge, while trades moving the price toward it can receive a discount.
+- **Dynamic Fee Model (Phase 2)**: When advanced fees are enabled, GTWAP anchors the equilibrium target.
+Trades moving the price away from equilibrium pay a surcharge, while trades moving toward it may receive a rebate.
+In MVP, fees are base + impact only and do not use GTWAP directly.
 - **JIT Liquidity**: The Just-In-Time liquidity provider uses the GTWAP as its primary anchor for placing quotes, ensuring its operations are centered around a stable, manipulation-resistant price point.